 CEO and Founder

 Milti started his career in trading and investment management in 2008, developing a strong grounding in portfolio optimization and investment structuring.
-Founding an investment management firm in 2011, he built a multi-manager portfolio of systematic trading strategies and developed a risk parity approach to minimise risk and volatility while still generating strong returns.
+Founding an investment management firm in 2011, he built a multi-manager portfolio of systematic trading strategies and developed a risk parity approach to minimize risk and volatility while still generating strong returns.

 Nicholas has been pioneering mission-driven funds, platforms and enterprises globally for over three decades, bringing a wealth of experience, know-how and relationships to Drashta.
 He is best known for coining the term “cleantech”, helping mobilize over $6 billion in private equity and building a worldwide innovation ecosystem while serving as the founding chair of Cleantech Group.